Eusideroxylon

 Eusideroxylon is a genus of evergreen trees of the family Lauraceae.
 The genus is monotypic, and includes one accepted species, Eusideroxylon zwageri.
-It is known colloquially in English as Bornean ironwood, billian, or ulin.

-It is native to Borneo and Sumatra, where it grows in lowland rain forests.
+The species is commonly known as Bornean ironwood, or by the Malay names belian and ulin.
+It is predominantly found in Borneo and Sumatra, where it grows in lowland rain forests, but is also thought to inhabit the Philippines.
+Bornean Ironwood is an extremely slow growing tree, known for its many benefits: resistance to termites, extremely durable, and strong resistance to rot and fungi.

-Eusideroxylon are hardwood trees reaching up to 50 metres in height with trunks over 2 m in diameter, producing commercially valuable timber.
-The wood of E. zwageri is impervious to termites, and can last up to 100 years after being cut.
+Eusideroxylon are hardwood trees reaching up to 50 m in height, with trunks over 2 m in diameter, producing commercially valuable timber.
+The wood of E. zwageri is impervious to termites, and can last up to 100 years in contact with the ground.
 Due to extensive logging, it is listed as vulnerable in the IUCN Red List.